What kind of massage do you do?

 When people think massage, they almost always think of “Swedish” or Spa Massage, the traditional method of rubbing the skin for increased circulation, muscle tone, and relaxation.
 But this is just one of many different types of bodywork, many of which don’t look anything like massage.
 I’m certified in:

 - Myofascial Release — stretching and “re-educating” the fascial network of tissue in and between the muscles which gives structure to the body, for reducing chronic pain and improving motion and posture.
-Also known as “Structural Integration” or “Rolfing” (after Ida Rolf).
-See What is fascial massage.
+Also known as “Structural Integration” or “Rolfing” (after Ida Rolf); for that, see my other website structuralintegrationniagara.com.

 - “Deep Flow” / Esalen — a truly relaxing experience.
 Swedish-style massage with influences from Hawaii, Central America, and of course California; read more.

 - Deep tissue — focused work on specific groups of muscles for structural therapy and local tension; my style is most like “Soft Tissue Release.”
 Note: “deep tissue” can be synonymous with “myofascial”: see pp. 152-153 in this article on myofascial release, and also my section “What’s the difference between Deep-Tissue massage and myofascial?”
 See also a presentation I did for the runner’s clinic at the Running Room on this topic.

 - Swedish Massage — a general, relaxing approach, the kind of massage most people have seen or experienced.
 My style is most like Deep Flow or Esalen, and includes the Trager style of rocking “joint release” which induces relaxation and de-stressing.
 Read about Esalen massage.

 - Chair Massage — a shorter massage using acupressure techniques, done sitting in a chair wearing normal clothes (employers: free chair massage for you!)